leeed1998/CourseraCapstone/Zotar.md

-# CourseraCapstone
+# Why did I use Zotar?

-The Reason it is call Zotar is that I love the movie "Big"
+##The Reason it is call Zotar is that I love the movie "Big"

 http://www.imdb.com/title/tt0094737/

-In the movie, there is a "magical" machine that grants wishes.... well this is grants next word
+##In the movie, there is a "magical" machine that grants wishes.... well this is grants next word